 Which Test Is a Better Match for You?

 SAT has been the old favorite since 1901, universally recognized and accepted.
 Since ACT began in 1959, it has been treated as the newbie with mostly regional acceptance.
 But that’s old news.
 Today 95% of all colleges accept ACT scores on an equal basis as SAT test scores.
-In fact, more students are taking ACT than SAT the past few years.
+In fact, more students are taking ACT than SAT the past six years.
 The critical question is: which test will return higher scores for your student?

 Dogwood’s ACT-SAT Diagnostic Test takes the guesswork out of the test selection dilemma.
 It serves two important purposes.
 First, it helps to determine which test is a better match for your student’s academic skills.
 Students can then take the exam where they will achieve a higher score.
 In most cases, it’s not necessary to take both tests, saving additional time, expense and stress.